print

 The prophecies in the Old Testament reveal God’s great plan concerning His creation.
 That plan will ultimately include the return of Jesus Christ with His Kingdom.
 However, before that Kingdom could come, God had to provide mankind with a perfect sacrifice.
 That sacrifice was His Son who died for all humanity.

-The table on the following pages identifies a small percentage of the Old Testament prophecies about Jesus Christ as well as their fulfillment.
+The table that follows identifies a small percentage of the Old Testament prophecies about Jesus Christ as well as their fulfillment.
 Understand that these items only scratch the surface of what God inspired to be written about the Savior of the world who would come.

 Old Testament Prophesies Concerning Jesus Christ